-J-term courses are intense and immersive study experiences that occur in January, June, and July.
-Students may take up to 6 credit hours in a J-term.
-Students should have the approval of their faculty adviser and the Vice President for Academics to enroll in more than 6 hours in any J-term.
+The normal J-Term course load is 3 hours.
+Students must have the express approval of their faculty advisor and the Vice President for Academics to enroll in more than 6 hours in any J-Term.

 Note: International students in the United States with a F-1 visa may also register for J-term courses.
 Registering for J-term courses (3-6 credit hours per J-term) will not affect an individual's F-1 student status.